stefanieklogan/Homework3PasswordGen/README.md

 * I've always loved concatenate in Excel.
 Sadly, it 'wows' my coworkers when I can provide a list of 1k people with "last name, first name" and it took 30 seconds.
 Why am I sharing this?
 I love that concatenate array was one of the big "ah ha" moments when it came to solving user-driven booleans into the password creation.

+* I'm proud of the work I put in prior to this assignment, meeting with a tutor as well as finishing it with a real understanding of what the document does.
+Coding is a rollercoaster with a lot of peaks and valleys.
+The peak is my favorite part. :)

 <a name="learnings"></a>
 ## Additional learnings

 * I'm proud of what I've accomplished.
 I found the rock-paper-scissors exercise in class to be extremely difficult and this assignment doesn't back down either.

+* I made a "copy" button!
+It's a good, good feeling when advice on Google actually makes sense and works.
+Implementation was easy.

 <a name="streetcred"></a>